fr-ser/grafana-sqlite-datasource/README.md

 4. To make sure the plugin was installed, check the list of installed datasources.
 Click the Plugins item in the main menu.
 Both core datasources and installed datasources will appear.

-### Installing the newest Plugin Version on an Existing Grafana With the CLI
+### Latest Version: Installing the newest Plugin Version on an Existing Grafana With the CLI

-Grafana comes with a command line tool that can be used to install plugins.
+The grafana-cli can also install plugins from a non-standard URL.
+This way even plugin versions, that are not (yet) released to the official Grafana repository can be installed.

 1. Run this command: